import casadi as cs

 Symbolic DAE definition

-The problem is build on SX symbolics defined as follows:
+The problem is built on SX symbolics defined as follows:

 x = SX.sym("x", 2)